abilioassis/abilioassis/README.md

 - 👋 Hi, I’m @abilioassis
 - 👀 I’m interested in problem solving in JavaScript.
 - 🌱 I’m currently learning Algorithms & Data Structures in JavaScript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on teaching problem solving with algorithms and data structures using JavaScript.
 - 📫 How to reach me abiliodeassis@gmail.com

 <!---